-Todd Nugent is 69 years old and lives in Mullingar with his wife Patricia.
-This is his story:
+Todd Nugent is 70 years old and lives in Mullingar with his wife Patricia.

 I live in Mullingar with my wife, Patricia.
 We have one son, Conor.
 I have been an insulin dependent diabetic for the past forty-five years.
 In December 2003, I contracted a bacterial strain of meningitis, known as listeria.
 This left me with peripheral neuropathy and resulted in significant nerve damage to my feet.
 I was out of work for eighteen months and after returning for a short period, was forced to retire on the grounds of ill health.